CornellLabofOrnithology/angular-styleguide/README.md

   - Provide a short, unique and descriptive directive prefix such as `acmeSalesCustomerInfo` which would be declared in HTML as `acme-sales-customer-info`.

     *Why?*: The unique short prefix identifies the directive's context and origin.
 For example a prefix of `cc-` may indicate that the directive is part of a CodeCamper app while `acme-` may indicate a directive for the Acme company.

+    *Note*: For components that could be truly reusable across many applications, I propose a "clo-" prefix.
+For directives that are really specific to the application in which they reside, a "ym-" or "nw-" for yardmap and nestwatch respectively could be appropriate.
+For even more specificity, I propose a nested namespace approach, using names like "clo-cmn-" for a project that could be shared among many clo projects, in this case a community module.

     Note: Avoid `ng-` as these are reserved for Angular directives.
 Research widely used directives to avoid naming conflicts, such as `ion-` for the [Ionic Framework](http://ionicframework.com/).